carpodok/BasicWeatherApp-using-REST_API/README.md

 :white_circle: The site is <a href="https://www.metaweather.com/">metaweather.com</a> whose API I use.

-:white_circle: Singleton Pattern is available in this project.It's used to extract data from the website.
+:white_circle: Singleton Pattern is available in this project.It's used to extract data from the website.If you don't have an idea about Singleton Pattern, let's check my <a href="https://alitalhacoban.medium.com/singleton-design-pattern-in-android-4ea9f13327d1">article</a> in my Medium account

 <hr>